 Rydges Lakeland Resort Queenstown is conveniently located on the shores of Lake Wakatipu, boasting unmatched views across the water to some of the most majestic scenery in New Zealand.
 The resort is a short five minute walk from the centre of Queenstown, offering tourists the perfect home base for their adventures through the sprawling town.

-If you require disability-specific facilities, please notify the ASM Secretariat by indicating this on your registration form.
-Access and facilities for people with disabilities are provided throughout the Adelaide Convention Centre.
+If you require disability-specific facilities, please notify the meeting secretariat by indicating this on your registration form.
+Access and facilities for people with disabilities are provided throughout the venue.
 All car parks and buildings are wheelchair accessible.

-Free wireless internet access is provided by the Adelaide Convention Centre and a password will be provided to delegates before the ASM.
+Free wireless internet access is provided by the resort and a password will be provided to delegates before the meeting.

 A smart casual / business attire dress code applies for all meeting sessions.
-Lounge suit / cocktail dress for the ASM dinner is requested.
+Lounge suit / cocktail dress for the meeting dinner is requested.

 In the event of industrial disruption or other unforeseen circumstances, the meeting organisers accept no responsibility for loss of monies incurred by delegates.

 New Zealand is a small country, with a population of just over 4 million people.
 Similar in size to Great Britain or Japan, New Zealand is gloriously uncrowded.

 Traveling to and from New Zealand is easy, with many international connections available.
 To see connection options, please view the below PDF.

 Passport and visa requirements

 The New Zealand Government has introduced a new travel requirement for some visitors and transit passengers.
 The New Zealand Electronic Travel Authority (NZeTA) is effective from 01 October 2019.